open-sauced/open-sauced/TRIAGE_GUIDE.md

 ## Approaches and Best Practices for getting into triage contributions

 Review the organization's [ProjectBoard](https://github.com/open-sauced/open-sauced/projects/1), pay special attention to the bugs.
-This gives you an overview of the current bugs and feature in the repository.
+This gives you an overview of the current bugs and features in the repository.
 Pick a few projects based on that criteria, your interests, and skills (existing or aspiring).

 Review the project's contribution guideline if present.
 In a nutshell,